btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

 == Changelog ==

+= 38.5 20170614 =

+* Fix: Broadcasted column not properly displaying linked posts for page post type.

+= 38.4 20170605 =

+* Tested with Wordpress v4.8
+* Fix: Show "Broadcasted" column on ALL post types that are in the custom post type settings.
+Action has prio 100, which should ensure the columns are shown even for those badly coded plugins that reset the visible columns.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/ultimate-member/">Ultimate Member</a>: adds support for the <a href="https://wordpress.org/plugins/ultimate-member/">Ultimate Member</a> plugin.
+* New snippet: <a href="https://broadcast.plainviewplugins.com/snippet/change-post-status-during-broadcast/">Change post status during broadcast</a>
+* New: Added override_child_permalink action, and a <a href="https://broadcast.plainviewplugins.com/snippet/override-child-permalink/">snippet showing how to use the action to selectively override child permalinks</a>.
+* Code: Added more debug info during BC, this time about the parent post broadcast data (link data).
+* Code: Cut down a little on the attachment debug info.
+* Code: Added switch_broadcast_data() method.
+* Code: Check for blog existence during each_linked_post.

 = 38.3 20170523 =